gilles-didier/DateFBD/README.md

 --------------------------

 NAME
-	tspe - Computation of the divergence time distibutions associated to a given set of nodes from a single tree, the fossil ages, and the diversification rates and draw a tree figure
+	tspe - Computation of the divergence time distributions associated to a given set of nodes from a single tree, the fossil ages, and the diversification rates and draw a tree figure
 SYNOPSIS
 	tspe [OPTIONS] <input Tree File> <input Fossil File> [output File]

 DESCRIPTION
-	Compute the divergence time distibutions associated to a given set of nodes from the tree of <input Tree File>, the fossil ages of <input Fossil File>, and the diversification rates and draw a tree figure
+	Compute the divergence time distributions associated to a given set of nodes from the tree of <input Tree File>, the fossil ages of <input Fossil File>, and the diversification rates and draw a tree figure

 	Options are
 	-z <input Tree File>